1975–76 Kentucky Wildcats men's basketball team

 The 1975–76 Kentucky Wildcats men's basketball team represented University of Kentucky.
 The head coach was Joe B. Hall.
 The team was a member of the Southeast Conference and played their home games at Memorial Coliseum.
+Kentucky finished with an overall record of 20–10 (11–7 SEC).
+The Wildcats were invited to the 1976 National Invitation Tournament and won in the final 71–67 over the Charlotte 49ers.